Thursday, March 24, 2022

 To help ensure that your holiday is healthy and illness-free, it is best to be prepared.
 Take with you any medicines you regularly take along, with some added extras to help keep you at your best.
 Probiotics make for great travelling companions, as they will help your body to maintain a healthy digestive system, as you bombard it with new foods and flavours.
 Also, take with you nutrient replacing medicines and diarrhoeic tablets so that should you become ill, you can help to fight it.

-It is sometimes a requirement, if you are traveling to certain countries, that you receive a set of immunisations from your GP before you travel.
-It is essential that you find out if you need this before your departure, as they will protect you from diseases which may be rife within the country you are visiting.
+It is sometimes a requirement if you are travelling to certain countries, that you receive a set of immunisations from your GP before you travel.
+You must find out if you need this before your departure, as they will protect you from diseases that may be rife within the country you are visiting.

-If you need guidance to prepare for your holiday, you can always talk to our dedicated GP, Dr Helen Webberley.
-She can advise you on different medications required for different countries, prescribe you with suitable treatment and guide your follow up treatment, in case you will need one.
+If you need guidance to prepare for your holiday, you can always talk to one of our dedicated GPs.
+They can advise you on different medications required for different countries, prescribe you suitable treatment and guide your follow up treatment, in case you will need one.